Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 Some students love to work on Dell laptops.
 Thus, we recommend you choose Dell Gaming G3 15 3500 system, which is beautifully designed for computer science students.

-It is one of the rough and tough powerful machines available in the market.
-The display screen is 15.6 inches which is quite suitable for programming and other design work.
+It is one of the roughest and toughest powerful machines available.
+The display screen is 15.6 inches, suitable for programming and other design work.

 5. ASUS VivoBook 15